Even if the installment ends in the middle of a sentence.

 “Is that your designation?”

 The android nodded, then shook her head.
-She pointed to the tattoo below the
+She pointed to the tattoo below the numbers.

 Botone.